 Many vegetables and herbs from the grocery store will regrow easily in water or in soil.
 You can regrow fresh greens on a window sill indoors, or get a jump start on your herb and vegetable garden by regrowing kitchen scraps.

 There are so many amazing people sharing their great tips and ideas on regrowing kitchen scraps.
-Let’s take a look at some of the easiest veggies and herbs to regrow in our two-part series.
+Let’s take a look at some of the easiest veggies and herbs to regrow!

 1. Regrow beets from scraps.